EduardoZepeda/coffee-bytes-hugo/content/posts/celery-y-django-para-ejecutar-tareas-asincronas/index.en.md

 Celery has several complementary applications that allow you to increase control over your tasks, for example flower, which is in charge of monitoring celery tasks.

-Flower is very easy to use, just install it.
+Flower is simple to use, just install it.

 ```bash
 pipenv install flower